 8: Cost Management

 If in any project planning stage, the budgeting factor is ignored, this would mean that the firm is welcoming monetary problems.
 Budgeting and cost analysis restrict any chance of overspending and ensure proper cost management.
+It is important to estimate and control project costs throughout the project lifecycle to avoid financial overruns and keep the project on track.

 9: Quality Management